 SharePoint site lifecycle management

 SharePoint sites can quickly multiply if you don’t delete them when they’re no longer needed.
-Keeping outdated sites around contributes to sprawl from a lack of governance, which can make it difficult for people to find information and put the security of company data at risk.
+Keeping outdated sites around contributes to sprawl from a lack of governance, which can make it difficult for people to find information and risk the security of company data.

 When you start to think about protection, how will you think about finding content?
 What is the lifecycle of user management?
-How will you ensure that when someone leaves the organization you can remove access at the appropriate time?
+How will you ensure that you can remove access at the appropriate time when someone leaves the organization?

 As a site admin, you can use site policies to help control site proliferation: